ddev/ddev.com/src/content/blog/scripts-powered-by-ddev.md

 It is now much easier to operate with all the shops we support, which are indeed very different each from each other.
 A user only needs to learn a few commands, and they are common for all shops.
 This translates into significantly improves team productivity.
 Many of the problems that previously took a lot of time are gone or reduced significantly.
 This was particularly noticeable when members of the organization needed to use a local shop for a few tests.
 Using this tool was really much faster than having to deal with the old custom Docker images.
 Installing a shop locally was no longer a headache.

-The feedback was mostly positive, and feedback also helped to develop lsm further and support more and more shops and features.
-To this day, there has been 26 releases and almost 400 commits, after a year and a half of internal development.
+The feedback was mostly positive, and feedback helped to push along lsm's development to support more and more shops and features.
+There have been 26 releases and almost 400 commits after a year and a half of internal development.

 I consider it a success, and I wanted to share it with you.
 And this success was due to DDEV's flexibility and design, because is not only a tool that you can use by your own, but it can also be the core of a more sophisticated tool widely used within your organization.